Carreau/ipython-wiki/A-gallery-of-interesting-IPython-Notebooks.md

 9. [Whimsical notebooks](#whimsical-notebooks)
 10. [Videos of IPython being used in the wild](#videos-of-ipython-being-used-in-the-wild)

+## Entire books or other large collections of notebooks on a topic

 ### Introductory Tutorials

 * First things first, how to [run code in the IPython Notebook](http://nbviewer.ipython.org/github/ipython/ipython/blob/master/examples/Notebook/Running%20Code.ipynb), this is one of IPython's official [notebook example collection](http://nbviewer.ipython.org/github/ipython/ipython/blob/master/examples/Index.ipynb).
 Another useful one from this group, an explanation of our [rich display system](http://nbviewer.ipython.org/github/ipython/ipython/blob/master/examples/Notebook/Display%20System.ipynb).